 - Your endurance will skyrocket.

 And let’s not forget about your power endurance.
-Because of exercises like this, you’ll see a dramatic improvement in how explosive your movements become; these workouts will make you more athletic.
+Because of exercises like this, you’ll see a dramatic improvement in how explosive your movements become; these fitness routines will make you more athletic.

 But at the end of the day, those are just pieces in a big puzzle.
-Make no mistake about it: For as important as exercise is in reaching your fitness goals, everything begins and ends with your nutrition.
+Make no mistake about it: For as important as exercise habits are in reaching your fitness goals, everything begins and ends with your nutrition.

 And it’s not just the hours of sleep you get, but the sleep quality.
 Get yourself on a regular sleep schedule.
 Power down about two hours before bed.
 Above all, be consistent.

-No amount of calorie and fat burning – even with the best and most intense forms of exercise – will overcome bad food choices.
+No amount of calorie and fat burning – even with the best and most intense forms of aerobic training – will overcome bad food choices.

-If you want to learn how to lose body fat, men and women both need the same thing: a strong focus on nutrition.
+If you want to learn how to lose excess body fat, men and women both need the same thing: a strong focus on nutrition and a balanced diet.

-Regular exercise is an important part of the bigger picture but whether you are looking to burn five or fifty pounds of fat, you need to be sure that you are paying attention to what really matters: nutrition.
+A regular exercise regimen is an important part of the bigger picture but whether you are looking to burn five or fifty pounds of fat, you need to be sure that you are paying attention to what really matters: nutrition.

-If you are looking for a way to improve your nutrition AND get it locked in almost effortlessly 365 days a year, then get yourself set up with one of the ATHLEAN-X Training Systems that best fits your goals.
+If you are looking for a way to improve your nutrition AND get it locked in almost effortlessly 365 days a year, then get yourself set up with one of the ATHLEAN-X programs that best fits your goals.

 - Many people mistakenly think that exercise alone is what can boost your metabolic rate and help you to lose weight.

 - If you want to reduce levels of body fat, focus on cleaning up your diet, choosing more nutritious foods and choosing healthy habits like drinking plenty of water and getting enough sleep.

 - But don’t forget about exercise since it complements your diet to ensure optimal weight loss.